taylorsussmane/tac-hep-gpus/Project/projectReport.md

 - Kernel time:
   `stencil_2d` took 76.8% of time (5,637,211 ns)
   `matrix_mult` took 23.2% of time (1,701,186 ns)
+- Memory allocation took less time than with the explicit memory copies, but the kernels took longer to run.

 ## Optimizing performance in CUDA
 - Implemented non-default stream by doing the stenciling in 2 seperate streams and then merging those streams back together before doing the matrix multiplication.